What is a Globalink Research Internship?

 - Stipend for food and incidentals (amount varies depending on country of origin)

-- Support from graduate student mentors on-campus in Canada
+- Support from student mentors on campus in Canada

-- Registration for industry events and professional development workshops
+- Registration for industry events and professional development courses

 - Globalink Research Internship certificate of completion